freetonik/Quantum-Computing-For-Software-Engineers/book.md

 This, once again, is very similar to logic gates of classical computers.
 If you're building a CPU, then you can choose to support `AND`, `OR` and `NOT` gates only.
 All other gates (e.g. `XOR`, `NAND`, etc.) can be expressed as combinations of those universal gates.

-Note that the choice of native quantum gates is not set in stone.
+Note that in most cases, the choice of native quantum gates is not set in stone.
 It's not a physical property of the chip, or the manufacturing process.
 It's implied by those physical properties, but is ultimately driven by calibration.

 The quantum computer at this moment in time may report that it supports only `PRX` and `CZ` gates.
 So, how do we run our Hadamard- (`H`) and CX-based circuit there?
-We first must convert those gates into an equivalent native gates.
+We first must convert those gates into equivalent native gates.
 This process is usually called transpilation, although some vendors use different terms such as synthesis.

 Transpilation in computing usually refers to a process of converting source code from one language to another language on the same level of abstraction.
 For example, transpiling TypeScript code into JavaScript.
 As opposed to compilation, which usually refers to a process of converting source code from one level of abstraction onto a lower level.
 For example, compiling Java code into bytecode.